krasimir/react-in-patterns/README.md

 # React in patterns

-Learn the most (and not only) common design pattern used while developing with React
+List of design patterns used while developing with [React](https://facebook.github.io/react/)

 ---